raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/9_tips_avoid_massive_view_controller.md

 ---
-title: "9 Tips for Avoiding Massive View Controllers in MVC-Based Swift Apps"
+title: "9 Tips to Avoid Massive View Controllers in Swift"
-description: "Learn how to avoid having massive view controllers in MVC-based Swift apps with these 9 tips for keeping your code well-organized, maintainable, and scalable."
+description: "Learn how to avoid Massive View Controllers in Swift apps with these 9 tips for keeping your code well-organized, maintainable, and scalable."
 date: 2020-01-23
 categories: ["Architecture", "Swift"]
 tags: ["Development"]